How Much Does a Vaginoplasty Cost?

 • follow-up appointments

-However, if your doctor can provide documentation of a medical diagnosis like pelvic organ prolapse, your surgical procedure may be partially covered by insurance.
-For instance, your insurance may cover the anesthesia and operating room costs if a vaginoplasty is performed at the same time as a medically necessary procedure.
+If your doctor can provide documentation of a medical diagnosis, like pelvic organ prolapse, your surgical procedure may be partially covered by insurance.
+For instance, your healthcare plan may cover the anesthesia and operating room costs if a vaginoplasty is performed at the same time as a medically necessary procedure.

 Is vaginoplasty worth the money?

-Many say that surgery to tighten their vaginal wall and vaginal muscles boosted their confidence during sexual intercourse and increased sexual satisfaction for themselves and their partners.
+Many report that having plastic surgery to tighten their vaginal wall and vaginal muscles boosted their confidence during sexual intercourse and increased sexual satisfaction for themselves and their partners.

-The surgery also improves comfort (tampons can now stay in place) and often reduces urinary incontinence, so it can make a big impact on quality of life.
+The surgery also improves comfort (tampons can now stay in place) and often reduces urinary incontinence, so it can make a big impact on quality of life and self-esteem.

 Unless a new vaginal birth reverses your results, vaginoplasty offers life-long benefits.
 The vaginal canal will relax slightly with age, but it should never return to the degree of laxity you had prior to surgery.

-The bottom line: If you're done with childbearing and you're a good candidate, a vaginoplasty procedure can be money well spent.
+The bottom line: If laxity is your primary concern, you're done with childbearing, and you're a good candidate, a surgical vaginoplasty procedure can be money well spent.

 What affects the cost of vaginoplasty surgery?